 The most common reason behind NHR rejections is a failure to provide enough supporting evidence.
 You might be required to prove that you have not been a tax resident in Portugal within the past five years.
 This means submitting further evidence proving that you have been a tax resident in another country.

-NHR status can also hugely benefit US citizens retiring to Portugal due to its exemptions around income related to pensions.
+NHR status can also hugely benefit US citizens retiring in Portugal due to its exemptions around income related to pensions.

-Following the UK’s departure from the EU due to Brexit, it’s become slightly more complicated for UK citizens to obtain NHR status.
-We’d recommend that UK citizens apply for a D7 Visa or Golden Visa.
+Following the UK’s departure from the EU due to Brexit, it has become slightly more complicated for UK citizens to obtain NHR status.
+We recommend that UK citizens apply for a D7 Visa or Golden Visa.
 Upon securing an appropriate visa, the steps to NHR status are the same as outlined above.

 What if my income is paid in another country?

-If you’re being taxed by a country that has a double taxation agreement with Portugal, you will be exempt from having to pay tax in Portugal.
+If you are being taxed by a country that has a double taxation agreement with Portugal, you will be exempt from having to pay tax in Portugal.

 What if my income is earned in Portugal?

 Depending on your profession or source of income, you could still be eligible for significant tax breaks.
-That being said, if your income is being earned in Portugal, you’re more than likely liable to pay Portuguese taxes.
+That being said, if your income is being earned in Portugal and you are a tax resident in Portugal, you’ll be subject to Portuguese taxes.

 Can applications for non-habitual residency in Portugal be tracked?